14 Good Reasons To Learn Korean in 2026

 7. It can help you learn Japanese and Chinese

 Linguistically, Korean, Chinese, and Japanese belong to distinct language families.
-Still, there are some connections between these three East Asia languages because of geographical, social, linguistic, and historical proximity over millennia.
+Still, there are connections among these three East Asian languages due to geographic, social, linguistic, and historical proximity over millennia.

 It is easier for Korean speakers to learn Japanese or Chinese than for those from faraway regions.

-Once you achieve decent fluency in Korean, like level IV or V of the TOPIK test, you can have an edge in studying Japanese.
+Once you achieve decent fluency in Korean, at a level IV or V of the TOPIK test, you can have an edge in studying Japanese.

-Both share plenty of vocabulary, sentence structure rules, SOV order, honorifics, grammar, and the use of markers, which is a meaningful bonus.
+Both share many vocabulary items, sentence-structure rules, SOV word order, honorifics, grammar, and the use of markers, which is a meaningful bonus.

-The written characters differ since Koreans use Hangul, whereas the Japanese use Kanji (Chinese Hanja).
+The written characters differ: Koreans use Hangul, whereas Japanese use Kanji (Chinese Hanja).
 The speech sounds, tones, native words, and phonology of these two languages are also quite distinct.

 Korean sounds more like Chinese, but there are many differences since Mandarin is a tonal language.

-Based on my interaction with experts in these languages, I concluded that there is roughly a 20% correlation between Mandarin, Japanese, and Korean.
+Based on my interactions with experts in these languages, I concluded that there is approximately a 20% correlation among Mandarin, Japanese, and Korean.

-This is not much, but it is good enough compared to nothing in common.
+This is not much, but it is better than nothing in common.

 8. K-entertainment is spreading like wildfire